ADVERTISEMENT

 It’s not uncommon to see a dozen family trees, all with the same information that you’ve personally verified to be incorrect.
 It’s probable that each tree owner accepted an incorrect hint from another public tree.
 The proliferation of the wrong information can lead an unsuspecting genealogist to think it must be true.

 Does this mean hints from family trees are worthless?
 Not at all.
-Take a Person Hint as just that—a hint.
+Take these as their name implies—a hints.
 Examine the other trees and any attached records.
 Use the name, birth date, parents’ names and other details as clues for your research.
 Click on the tree owner’s user name to email them through the site and ask about their research.

-The username of anyone who’s accepted a photo hint will appear in the photo details.
 If you want to download the photo for use in a book or other project, contact the owner of the photo first.
 But tread carefully: It’s difficult to trace the original owner.
-The Photo Hint may come from an Ancestry.com user who accepted a hint, not the person who first uploaded the photo.
+The hint may come from an Ancestry.com user who accepted a hint, not the person who first uploaded the photo.
 Even the original uploader may have gotten the picture from another site.

 Through bitter and good times of almost 109 years the Pleasant Grove Separate Baptist church stands in Noble township today as a moument [sic] to seven people under whose direction it was organized on July 12, 1833, under a tree on the farm of Wiley Hatton, some three miles southwest of Geneva.